 Himeji Hyogo, Japan Travel Guide

-Budget-friendly, dorms or private rooms, social atmosphere.
+Budget-friendly, hostel rooms or private rooms, social atmosphere.

 Compact, efficient rooms, near train stations.
 Dormy Inn, Daiwa Roynet, Hotel Monterey.